Restore Your Love Life With a Healthy Pelvic Floor

 EXERCISE FOR THE PELVIC FLOOR

-For pelvic floor tension, exercise should focus on lengthening the pelvic floor muscles, instead of strengthening.
-For example, doing Kegels can reinforce a tightened muscle pattern and should be avoided until normal length-tension is established in the muscles.
+For pelvic floor tension, exercise should focus on lengthening the pelvic floor muscles instead of strengthening.
+For example, doing Kegel exercises can reinforce a tightened muscle pattern and should be avoided until normal length-tension is established in the muscles.
 Deep, diaphragm breathing (reverse Kegel) helps the muscles relax and lengthen through the piston effect of the two diaphragms.
 The pelvic floor relaxes during inhalation and contracts during exhalation.
 It is important to lengthen before you strengthen the pelvic floor while paying attention to the body’s signals and warning signs.
-This is not a time to work through the pain while exercising.
-There are also certain exercises or activities you may want to avoid such running, cycling or impact exercise that increases tension in the pelvic floor to keep you from leaking urine.
-Additionally, sit-ups and crunches places more stress on the pelvic floor muscles, which was not designed to withstand repetitive, downward forces.
-Walking, using the elliptical and low impact exercise would be a better choice while your pelvic floor is healing.
+As a general rule, if an exercise or activity causes pain, downward pressure or bladder leaking, it should be modified or avoided until the pelvic floor is functioning properly.
+Walking, using an elliptical and low impact exercise are good choices while your pelvic floor is healing.

 In addition to diaphragm breathing via Reverse Kegels, stretching other muscles that attach to the pelvic floor is also essential, and is more effective after the muscle knots have been untied by hands-on treatment.
-To further reduce pelvic floor tension, we recommend sitting in a squat position to put the pelvic floor on slack, happy baby stretch and balancing pelvic floor tension with hip exercises.
+We recommend happy baby, goddess pose (full squat with heels on ground) and balancing pelvic floor tension with hip stretching and strengthening exercises.